charlierobson/In_nihilum_reverteris/md/E.md

 Come round to my lab.
 I think Im on to something.... But that was all there was.
 The words were followed by an explosion and a scream.

-Karl collapsed into an armchair with resignation and mused at length over whether he should [Fhead over to Vloshins laboratory] or finish the bottle and not take any action... whatever it might be... until the next day.
+Karl collapsed into an armchair with resignation and mused at length over whether he should  head over to Vloshins laboratory or finish the bottle and not take any action... whatever it might be... until the next day.
 Or in a weeks time.
-[GOr whenever he acknowledged that it was of any consequence whatsoever].
+Or whenever he acknowledged that it was of any consequence whatsoever.

 *...I want a nigger hidin in a bowl of rice, ready to pop a cap in his ass...*